Planning the Process

 - Be realistic about your time.
 Applying for two or three programs that require extensive applications, and completing strong and polished applications, can take up nearly as much time as a class.
 So,

 - Look for programs that are the best fit for you.
 Read their guidelines carefully and make sure you meet their minimum requirements in terms of major, gpa, or experience.
 If you don't fit, it's best to focus your energies elsewhere.
 Close, or questioning?
 Contact SAGA.

 - Communicate with your recommenders early in the application process, and be clear with them about when the deadlines are and what the requirements are for submission of recommendations (remind them that the SAGA office is here to help with questions and concerns of any and every sort).

-Don't forget to visit the SAGA office early and often-contact Dr. Monique Bourque by phone or email, or drop by her office in Matthews 100.
+Don't forget to visit the SAGA office early and often-contact the Student Success Hub in 103 Matthews Hall, at 503-370-6737 or email firstname.lastname@example.org.
 We can help you decide which programs might be the best focus for your energies, and assist in every phase of the application process from editing assistance to coordinating hard copies for mailing.

-Here are some general search engines that may help you locate funding possibilities.
-For more links to databases and links to lists of specific programs, be sure to consult the lists of programs aimed toward particular interests or backgrounds on the SAGA national scholarships page.
+For links to databases and links to lists of specific programs, be sure to consult the lists of programs aimed toward particular interests or backgrounds on the SAGA national scholarships page.
 Does your major have a professional association?
 Don't forget to check their website-they may offer scholarships or support for research or conference travel.
 Do you belong to an honorary society such as Alpha Lambda Delta, or a sorority or fraternity?
 Check the national organization's website-many offer scholarships that are open only to members.